Less than one percent of Americans currently serve in the military, and the other 99 percent of us owe them the secure futures they have earned.

 For-profit healthcare lobbyists heavily influence this strategy.
 It will send veterans out into a private system that is more expensive, less accountable, and unable to meet their particular needs.

-Dr. Bob supports veterans and this critical infrastructure spending because he understands the issue as a former V.A. social worker, healthcare provider, and someone experienced in the medical needs of U.S. service members.
-Early in his career, Lorinser was a social worker at a V.A. clinic.
+Bob supports veterans and this critical infrastructure spending because he understands the issue as a former V.A. social worker, healthcare provider, and someone experienced in the medical needs of U.S. service members.
+Lorinser was a social worker at a V.A. clinic early in his career.
 As a family physician, many of his patients were Upper Peninsula veterans.
 While serving in the State Department for nearly a decade in Pakistan, Afghanistan, Iraq, North Africa, and Korea, Dr. Bob oversaw the care of deployed American military personnel at U.S. embassies and consulates.

 Our current Representative and his colleagues referred to the funding as an "unnecessary distraction" and mocked the bill's supporters, claiming they took a premature "ready, fire, aim" approach.
 Unlike Bergman, Dr. Bob realizes the investment is long overdue and vital.